SimonCropp/CaptureSnippet/README.md

 ![Icon](https://raw.github.com/SimonCropp/CaptureSnippet/master/Icons/package_icon.png)

-Loosely based on some code from  https://github.com/shiftkey/scribble
+Extract code snippets from any language to be used when building documentation

 **This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
 If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).**

+Loosely based on some code from  https://github.com/shiftkey/scribble

 ## The nuget package [![NuGet Status](http://img.shields.io/nuget/v/CaptureSnippets.svg?style=flat)](https://www.nuget.org/packages/CaptureSnippets/)